Aditya1156/eQuip-A-Modern-Messaging-Application/README.md

 3. **Edit Profile**:
     - Once logged in, navigate to the "Profile" section.
     - Update your personal information and preferences.

+4. **Chatting**:
+    - Chat with your friends and family.
+    - Create groups for community discussions.

 ## Testing